American Heritage Schools

-American Heritage Schools (AHS, Heritage) are a pair of private, college preparatory, independent, nonsectarian, and co-educational day schools for grades Pre-K 3 through 12.
+The American Heritage Schools (AHS, Heritage) are a pair of private, college preparatory, independent, nonsectarian, and co-educational day schools for grades Pre-K 3 through 12.
 The two campuses together teach 4,200 students and are located in the United States in Plantation, Florida, a suburb just west of Fort Lauderdale in Broward County, and in Delray Beach, Florida, a city just north of Boca Raton in southern Palm Beach County.

 History

 The school was first established by William R. Laurie in 1965.
 Heritage opened its first campus in 1971 at 800 South Federal Highway in Fort Lauderdale, Florida.
 In 1973, the school opened a second campus at 1725 Monroe St. in Hollywood, Florida.
 In 1975, Laurie opened a third campus located at 12200 W. Broward Boulevard in Plantation, Florida.
 The three campuses were later consolidated into the Broward Campus.
 Since moving to the 35 acre property, the campus has expanded several times.

+The sister school on the Palm Beach campus was originally founded in 1993 as All-Star Academy by Bob Stone, before it was sold due to financial problems and bought by Laurie in 1997.
+In 1999, American Heritage School in Plantation officially took over the school, with Bob Stone remaining as the headmaster.

 Heritage is a tuition-only school that neither asks for nor accepts donations.
 The school is managed by educators, and has no governing board.
-Children of faculty and staff receive full tuition at the school.
-In January 1999, American Heritage Schools acquired All-Star Academy in Delray Beach, Florida, establishing it as the school's second campus, Palm Beach Campus.
+Children of faculty and staff can attend the school without paying tuition.